Samarium–cobalt magnet: Phase 1:5

 To address these requirements, temperature compensated magnets were developed in the late 1970s.
 For conventional SmCo magnets, Br decreases as temperature increases.
 Conversely, for GdCo magnets, Br increases as temperature increases within certain temperature ranges.
 By combining samarium and gadolinium in the alloy, the temperature coefficient can be reduced to nearly zero.

 SmCo5 magnets have a very high coercivity (coercive force); that is, they are not easily demagnetized.
 They are fabricated by packing wide-grain lone-domain magnetic powders.
-All of the magnetic domains are aligned with the easy axis direction.
+The crystal system is hexagonal with space group P6/mmm.
+All of the magnetic domains are aligned with the easy axis direction, which is the one perpendicular to the hexagonal base in the lattice of the crystal.
 In this case, all of the domain walls are at 180 degrees.
 When there are no impurities, the reversal process of the bulk magnet is equivalent to lone-domain motes, where coherent rotation is the dominant mechanism.
 However, due to the imperfection of fabricating, impurities may be introduced in the magnets, which form nuclei.
 In this case, because the impurities may have lower anisotropy or misaligned easy axes, their directions of magnetization are easier to spin, which breaks the 180° domain wall configuration.
 In such materials, the coercivity is controlled by nucleation.
 To obtain much coercivity, impurity control is critical in the fabrication process.

 Series 2:17

 These alloys (written as Sm2Co17, or SmCo Series 2:17) are age-hardened with a composition of two atoms of rare-earth samarium per 13–17 atoms of transition metals (TM).
+The arrangement of the atoms is rhombohedral in the space group R-3m.
 The TM content is rich in cobalt, but contains other elements such as iron and copper.
 Other elements like zirconium, hafnium, and such may be added in small quantities to achieve better heat treatment response.
 By weight, the alloy will generally contain 25% of samarium.
 The maximum energy products of these alloys range from 20 to 32 MGOe, what is about 160-260 kJ/m3.
 These alloys have the best reversible temperature coefficient of all rare-earth alloys, typically being -0.03%/°C. The "second generation" materials can also be used at higher temperatures.

 In Sm2Co17 magnets, the coercivity mechanism is based on domain wall pinning.
 Impurities inside the magnets impede the domain wall motion and thereby resist the magnetization reversal process.
 To increase the coercivity, impurities are intentionally added during the fabrication process.